hiero-ledger/hiero-sdk-python/docs/sdk_developers/workflow.md

 git checkout branch-name
 git rebase main -S
 ```
 **IMPORTANT** do NOT "git merge main" or "git rebase main".
-This usually corrupts your work and is very difficult to resolve.
+This usually corrupts your work or removes signing and is difficult to resolve, for example, you'll need to resign everything afterwards.

 ### Workflow 2: Branch From Main